Ho Chi Minh to Angkor Wat Cycle

 Overnight: Vinh Long local guesthouse

-Day 4 : Cycle To Can Tho (Cycle Approx. 5-7 Hours)
+Day 4 : Cycle to Can Tho (cycle approx. 5-7 hours)

-Location: Can Tho
+Location: Tam Binh, Tra On, Can Tho

 Accommodation Name: Iris Can Tho Hotel or similar